rsksmart/devportal/docs/concepts/rbtc/index.md

 ---
+layout: rsk
+sidebar_label: RBTC
+sidebar_position: 300
 title: Smart Bitcoin RBTC Token on RSK - BTC to RBTC | Rootstock (RSK)
 tags: [mainnet, token, transactions, rbtc, gas, smart-contracts, rsk, conversion, price, gas-price, gas-cost, smart bitcoin, bitcoin]
-sidebar_position: 3
+menu_order: 3
-sidebar_label: RBTC Token
+menu_title: RBTC Token
+permalink: /rsk/rbtc/
 ---

 RBTC is the token used to [pay for the execution](/rsk/rbtc/gas/) of transactions in Rootstock.
 You can [convert BTC into RBTC](/rsk/rbtc/conversion/) by sending BTC through the [Powpeg](/guides/two-way-peg-app/) (both in Testnet and Mainnet), or by using the [faucet in Testnet](https://faucet.testnet.rsk.co/), or via decentralized exchanges.